 Matthew Salvaggio, Musical and Artistic Director

-Prior to his serving on the faculty of Hiram, Mr. Salvaggio was the founder and conductor of the Kent Intercollegiate Wind Ensemble – a community/service-based ensemble in Kent, Ohio.
+While completing his master’s degree, Mr. Salvaggio was the founder and conductor of the Kent Intercollegiate Wind Ensemble – a community/service-based ensemble in in Kent, Ohio.
 With that group, he conducted several successful world premieres and recorded two film scores.
 Matt has also served as Graduate Assistant Director of Orchestras and Graduate Assistant in Bands at Kent State University.
-In 2007, he served as a guest conductor in residence with the Medina Community Band.
+In 2007, he was a guest conductor in residence with the Medina Community Band.

 Originally from Cleveland, Ohio, Matt earned a Bachelor of Arts degree in sociology from the University of Akron and a Master of Music degree in conducting from Kent State University.
 At Kent State, his primary teachers were Scott Seaton and Wayne Gorder, and he has undertaken additional conducting study in symposia with Donald Hunsberger, Mallory Thompson, Michael Haithcock, Rodney Winther and Michael Votta.
 Matt maintains memberships in the College Band Directors National Conference, National Conductors Guild, Ohio Music Education Association, National Association for Music Education, Association of Concert Bands, World Association of Symphonic Bands and Ensembles, and Tau Beta Sigma (’07).